On Writing

 Kadam, Parag., Puneet, Dwivedi. and Caroline Karnatz.
 2021.
 Mapping convergence of sustainable forest management systems: Comparing three protocols and two certification schemes for ascertaining the trends in global forest governance.
 Forest Policy and Economics.
 Vol. 13 DOI: https://doi.org/10.1016/j.forpol.2021.102614

 I’ve never met a National Park/Forest/Wildlife Preserve/Grassland/Wilderness Area/etc that I didn’t love down to the core of my soul.
 I highly recommend huffing the trees after it rains.
+If you don’t have trees, moss will do.
 Dog optional, but encouraged.
+I was a ranger, after all!

 Hunting, foraging, and fishing are sacred to me.
 I harvest only what I need, with love and respect to the land, plants, and animals, and waste nothing.
-This ethos is the soul of my work.
+This ethos is the soul of my work and my being.

 I love language and travel!
-Language is a pillar of culture and therefore characterization and worldbuilding.
+Language is a pillar of culture and informs so much about characters and how they navigate their worlds.
 I had the very good fortunate to spend a summer abroad in Scotland, studying creative writing and Scottish Gaelic (Bha mi a’ ionnsachadh ann an Sruighlea).
 I currently speak or study six languages — English, Spanish, Japanese, Scottish Gaelic, Bitterroot Salish, and Mandarin — and I’d love to learn another six.

 My perfect and beloved Bennett, the best boy who was ever a boy, my sunshine, my sweet stinky baby.
 Bark box, excavator extraordinaire, walking antidepressant, cleaner of dinner plates.
+Bento box, The Baby, stink-a-link, The Love.
 I have to work hard so I can buy him a house with a big yard.
+I will yap your ears off about Bennett.